History College Trips & Tours to New York

 New York, the city that never sleeps plays host to an exciting and ever developing world of educational opportunities for students of history.

-The fast-paced, vibrant city has a great choice of must-see attractions including Times Square, Central Park, the Empire State Building, Broadway and The Metropolitan Museum of Art, offering students on educational trips to New York an experience they'll never forget.
+The fast-paced, vibrant city has a great choice of must-see attractions including Times Square, Central Park, the Empire State Building, Broadway and The Metropolitan Museum of Art, offering students on college trips to New York an experience they'll never forget.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.